EmmanuelOga/plangs2/packages/server/README.md

-# Sandbox
+# Server

-Just a place to try things during development.
+Serves the site dynamically during development.
+Renders the site statically for deployment.